jedazard/superpc/README.md

 ==================
 ### Website - Wiki

-- See [Website](http://www-stat.stanford.edu/~tibs/superpc) for more details, and a tutorial with examples and interpretation.
+- See Rob Tibshirani's [Website](http://www-stat.stanford.edu/~tibs/superpc) for more details, and a tutorial with examples and interpretation.

 ===================